Animesh-kumar23/Blockchain-Bases-Voting/README.md

 # Decentralized-Voting-System-Using-Ethereum-Blockchain

-The Decentralized Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
+#### The Decentralized Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
 Leveraging Ethereum's blockchain technology, this system ensures tamper-proof voting records, enabling users to cast their votes remotely while maintaining anonymity and preventing fraud.
 Explore this innovative project for trustworthy and decentralized voting processes.

-**Note:** This project is not maintained anymore.

 ## Features
 -  Implements JWT for secure voter authentication and authorization.
 -  Utilizes Ethereum blockchain for tamper-proof and transparent voting records.
 -  Removes the need for intermediaries, ensuring a trustless voting process.
 -  Admin panel to manage candidates, set voting dates, and monitor results.
 -  Intuitive UI for voters to cast votes and view candidate information.

 ## Requirements
 - Node.js (version – 18.14.0)